Moving from UK to Cyprus [2026]

 Do You Need to Leave the UK for Tax Purposes?

-Yes.
-Simply holding a Cyprus company and bank account is not enough.
-You must actually become a non-UK tax resident.
-The UK uses the Statutory Residence Test (SRT) to determine residency.
+You must actually become a non-UK tax resident; simply holding a Cyprus company and bank account is insufficient.
+The UK uses the Statutory Residence Test (SRT) to determine residency status.

 The key rules: if you spend 183 or more days in the UK in a tax year, you are automatically UK resident.
 If you spend fewer than 16 days in the UK, you are automatically non-resident.
 Between those thresholds, other factors apply (ties to the UK such as family, property, work).